 It’s a taboo subject – no one wants to talk about incontinence.
-The fact is, the myths of incontinence often obstruct people from getting the help they need to live an active lifestyle.
-Knowing the truth about incontinence can help relieve any embarrassment of the condition.
+Myths about incontinence can often obstruct people from getting the help they need to live an active lifestyle.
+Knowing the truth about incontinence can help relieve embarrassment of the condition.

 What is urinary incontinence?

 Bladder (or urinary) incontinence is the unintentional loss of urine.
-It is a serious problem that men are reluctant to discuss with others.
-When the muscle (sphincter) that holds the bladder neck closed is not strong enough to retain urine in the bladder, the result is urinary incontinence.
+It can be a serious problem that men are reluctant to discuss with others.
+When the muscle (sphincter) that holds the bladder neck is closed is not strong enough to retain urine in the bladder, the result is urinary incontinence.46

 - The bladder is not emptied regularly